 - Ergonomically designed handle for safe and comfortable pouring

-Perfect for both novice and experienced coffee enthusiasts, the Coffee Gator French press is by far the best French press under $50.
-This incredible barista quality French press boasts of a strong and sturdy build that lasts for years and is double filtered to keep the sediments out and the flavors locked in.
+Perfect for both novice and experienced coffee enthusiasts, the Coffee Gator press is by far the best French press under $50.
+This incredible barista quality model boasts of a strong and sturdy build that lasts for years and is double filtered to keep the sediments out and the flavors locked in.

 Highlights of the Coffee Gator French Press